RobertKofler/invadego/Readme.md

-InvadeGo - Chassis branch
+InvadeGo - Insertionbias branch
 ================

 # Info about branch
-The insertionbias branch performs simulations with TEs having an insertion bias towards or against piRNA clusters; It also allows to compete different families with different insertion biases
+The insertionbias branch performs simulations with TEs having an insertion bias towards or against piRNA clusters; It also allows to compete different families with different insertion biases.

+## Historical
+This is a reimplementation of a previous version in Java https://sourceforge.net/p/invade/insertbias/HEAD/tree/

 ## Assumptions